SM64Playground/saturn-custom-maps-studio/README.md

 ### Windows

-1. You can get ffmpeg from [here](https://www.gyan.dev/ffmpeg/builds/)
+1. You can get FFmpeg from [here](https://www.gyan.dev/ffmpeg/builds/)
 2. Once you download it, extract the archive to C:/ffmpeg
 3. Make sure that there's a directory C:/ffmpeg/bin and that it contains "ffmpeg.exe"
 4. In the start menu, search for "environment variables"